adrusi/Euclid--Canvas-Library-/README.md

 Plots
 -----
+**NOTE: The plot feature has been disabled indefinitely because of poor performance and a bug in gecko-based browsers.
+It may be reenabled in the future.**

 An interesting feature of euclid that you're unlikely to find elsewhere is the "plot" shape type.
 The plot shape type creates a graph of a mathematical equation.
 As always, it's animatable.